duanliying/TopologyWSN/README.md

 REQUIREMENTS:

-  * A web server with PHP >= 5 (e.g. MAMP on Mac OS X to run the program locally)
+  * A web server with PHP >= 5 (e.g. MAMP on Mac OS X to run the tool locally)
   * Python 2.7
-  * All the programs and libraries listed in « ACKNOWLEDGMENTS » bellow
+  * All the programs and libraries listed in the « ACKNOWLEDGMENTS » section bellow

 CONFIGURATION: